tekwizz123/tekwizz123.github.io/_posts/2012-08-16-pwb-exam-review-and-insights.md

 \* One hasty convo with connection later....\*

 I find out I really aught to do it in PDF.
-But PDF is 16 MB....meh i'll try the other method.
+But PDF is 16 MB....meh I'll try the other method.

 So I take my .ODT file and try and split that into multiple files.....